PrashantPatil10178/DCS/README.md

 - **Port conflicts:** If 4173 is taken, pick any other available port and append `--port <number>` to the `dev` or `preview` command.
 - **Agent endpoint:** When `VITE_AGENT_ENDPOINT` is unset, the chat falls back to the hosted DCS Code Assistant.
 Provide a different value if you self-host your own agent instance.
 - **Persistence:** Termux keeps the repository inside your home directory.
 To free up storage, delete `node_modules/` and `dist/` when you are done (`rm -rf node_modules dist`).
+- **Privileged ports:** Binding to port 80 usually requires root.
+On Termux use `tsu`/`sudo` or choose a higher port (e.g., 4173) if you do not have elevated privileges.

 ## Termux Toolkit Picks